 - Don’t take out several short-term loans at once.
 If you already have a short-term loan and have not completely repaid it, do not apply for another loan.
 This can make your repayments unmanageable and send you into a debt spiral that can be difficult to get out of.

 Payday loans can be a convenient form of financing to apply for, but you need to ensure the repayments will be manageable before you apply.

-By working out a budget and organizing your finances, and only applying for as much of a loan as you need, you’re on the way to managing your loan and getting it repaid on time, comfortably.
+By working out a budget, organizing your finances and only applying for as much of a loan as you need, you’re on the way to managing your loan and getting it repaid on time, comfortably.

 A short-term loan can quickly get expensive if you’re unable to pay it back on time.
-While they’re faster than most other types of financing taking the time to consider what you can afford can help you save and avoid getting caught up in a cycle of debt.
+While they’re faster than most other types of financing, taking the time to consider what you can afford can help you save and avoid getting caught in a cycle of debt.

-You can learn more about how short-term loans work by checking out our guide to payday loans.
+Learn more about how short-term loans work with our guide to payday loans.